In this post

 - The Omnibus spending bill passed at the end of Dec.
 2022 extended telehealth flexibilities for two years after the end of the PHE.

-- Use modifier FQ for audio-only behavioral health telehealth services
+- Use modifier FQ for audio-only behavioral health telehealth services (check with your MAC; modifier 93 is also audio only)

 Additional requirements for behavioral health and telemedicine